 The impact of broken trust determines whether the relationship can be saved.
 The severity of the sting felt by the betrayed partner is very individual and will differ for each person depending on the situation.
 Certain factors make it much harder for the injured party to move forward.
 These factors typically include:

 - Infidelity involving short-term or long-term emotional and sexual affairs

-- Deceptions involving lies or hidden information
+- Deceptions involving lies, including hidden or withheld information

 - Leading double lives involving another relationship or family that pulls time and financial resources from the primary relationship